 In short, we need to rethink our strategy for getting dat-compatible and fast cryptography to work on a mobile phone. to our github issue #90 to follow our progress.

 You can have a look at the Consento mobile app right now → Releases.

 The version v1.0.2 is still a very early preview, but it may inspire you.

 In the meanwhile, we will be working on several improvements.
-You can follow our progress on this blog, using RSS, or in the keybase chat.
+You can follow our progress on this blog, using RSS, or in the discord chat.